-Hailed as “a true heir of the mainstream of Russian pianism, like Horowitz” (Chopin Magazine, Japan), “a keyboard phenomenon that needs to be heard by everyone interested in pianists and the piano” (Fanfare Magazine, USA), “a formidable pianist with a commanding presence and rich interpretive gifts” (American Record Guide Magazine), ”a master of his art” (The Record Geijutsu Magazine, Japan), Raffi Besalyan has established an international reputation of a magnetic and passionate performer.
+Hailed as “a true heir of the mainstream of Russian pianism, like Horowitz” (CHOPIN Magazine, Japan), “a keyboard phenomenon that needs to be heard by everyone interested in pianists and the piano” (Fanfare Magazine, USA), “a formidable pianist with a commanding presence and rich interpretive gifts” (American Record Guide) and “a master of his art” (The Record Geijutsu Magazine, Japan), Raffi Besalyan has established an international reputation of a magnetic and passionate performer.
 Active as a recitalist, orchestral soloist, and chamber musician, Besalyan appears in many important music venues worldwide.
-Critics on both sides of the Atlantic have praised his performances for their virility, poetry and extraordinary technical command.
+Critics on both sides of the Atlantic have praised his performances for their virility, poetry, and extraordinary technical command.

-In recent years, Besalyan has dazzled his audiences in North and South America, Europe, Russia and Asia, appearing as a soloist with the Osaka Symphony Orchestra (Japan), Orchestra Sinfonica Del Festival Di Chioggia in Venice (Italy), Yerevan Symphony Orchestra (Armenia), Belgorod, Symphony (Russia), Kharkov Symphony (Ukraine), New Jersey Festival Orchestra, Owensboro Symphony (KY) and Moscow Chamber Orchestra among others.
-The Armenian Reporter Int’l – New York stated “Standing ovation and cries of “Bravo” and “Encore” went to pianist Raffi Besalyan…mesmerized the audience with his gracious, delicate yet powerful presentation of Rachmaninoff’s Concerto No. 3.”
+In recent years, Besalyan has dazzled his audiences in North and South America, Europe, Russia, and Asia, appearing as a soloist with the Osaka Symphony Orchestra (Japan), the Orchestra Sinfonica Del Festival Di Chioggia in Venice (Italy), the Yerevan Symphony Orchestra (Armenia), the Belgorod Symphony (Russia), the Kharkov Symphony (Ukraine), the New Jersey Festival Orchestra, the Owensboro Symphony (Kentucky), and the Moscow Chamber Orchestra, among others.
+The Armenian Reporter Int’l (New York) stated that a “standing ovation and cries of ‘Bravo’ and ‘Encore’ went to pianist Raffi Besalyan . . . [he] mesmerized the audience with his gracious, delicate, yet powerful presentation of Rachmaninoff’s Concerto No. 3.”

 Besalyan received his Bachelor’s, Master’s, and Doctor of Musical Arts degrees from the Yerevan Komitas State Conservatory as a student of Sergey Barseghyan.
-He received an additional Master of Music degree from Rowan University under Veda Zuponcic, and studied at the Manhattan School of Music with legendary American pianist Byron Janis and Sara Davis Buechner.
-His studies at the Moscow State Conservatory included classes with Alexei Nasedkin, Victor Merzhanov and Naum Shtarkman.
+He received an additional Master of Music degree from Rowan University under Veda Zuponcic and studied at the Manhattan School of Music with legendary American pianist Byron Janis.
+His studies at the Moscow State Conservatory included classes with Alexei Nasedkin, Victor Merzhanov, and Naum Shtarkman.

-In 2008 Dr. Besalyan joined the Faculty of the University of Wisconsin-Stevens Point, where he is Artist/Teacher-Associate Professor of Piano.
-Former faculty member of Rowan University in New Jersey from 1998-2008, he also served on the faculties of Festival Musica in Laguna in Venice, Italy, and the International Summer Music Festival at Rowan.
-Besalyan has been active as an adjudicator for PTNA and Osaka International Piano Competition in Japan, International Chopin Piano Competition in Asia, competitions in Italy, and for various chapters of MTNA.
+In 2014, Dr. Raffi Besalyan joined the faculty of Georgia State University in Atlanta where he is currently Associate Professor of Piano.
+A former professor at the University of Wisconsin-Stevens Point and Rowan University in New Jersey, he has also been a guest artist/teacher of the Festival Musica in Laguna in Venice, Italy, the International Summer Music Festival at Rowan, the Cap Ferret International Music Festival in France, and the Summer Music Performance Program at Anatolia College in Thessaloniki, Greece.
+Besalyan has been active as an adjudicator for PTNA and Osaka International Music Competition in Japan, International Chopin Piano Competition in Asia, competitions in Italy, and for various chapters of MTNA.